-Before heading to the vibrant city of New Orleans, I did some research on things I cared to explore most.
+Before heading to the vibrant city of New Orleans, I did some research on the things I cared to explore most.
 1. Where should I eat?
 2. Where can I find the colorful homes?
 If you’re like me and love exploring colorful cities, than this post will be right up your alley.
 I knew little about the neighborhoods, so I did a quick search to find all the best colorful spots.
 I was very happy with the mini tour I created, so I thought I’d share it with you!

 But first things first, where to eat?